 Skyuka was a Cherokee Chief in command of the Chickamaugas who fought John Sevier on the northern end of Lookout Mountain on September 20, 1782 (the Last Battle of the American Revolution).
 Skyuka Springs at the western base of Lookout Mountain (along the National Park Trail system) was named after him.

-Skyuka Hall is nine times the size of its predecessor, Scenic Land School, and is the fastest growing school in Tennessee.
+Skyuka Hall is ten times the size of its predecessor, Scenic Land School, and is the fastest growing school in Tennessee.